eknowles/adapt-mock/README.md

 Rapid prototype existing HTML/CSS with the tools you already know.
 Adapt is a tool to bridge the gap between design and dev, if you can hack css in chrome dev tools you can build a prototype with Adapt.

-Adapt allows you to step through the various stages when prototyping to help sell and idea, radical change or new feature.
+Adapt allows you to step through the various stages when prototyping to help sell and ideas, radical changes or introducing new features.

 ## Tutorial

 You need some HTML/CSS to start with.
-Either build, extract this yourself, or just open up the webpage you want to modify and 'Save As' in your browser, this will download all the HTML and CSS you need.
+You can build it yourself or export from a live browser.

 ### Concept